tolani007/Video_to_ASCII_art_converter/README.md

 Customization: The width of the output ASCII video and the ASCII characters used for the conversion can be customized.

-Output: The ASCII art for each frame is saved to a text file, which can be viewed in any text editor or terminal.
+Output: The ASCII art for each frame is saved to a video file, which can be viewed in any video player once downloaded.